aethern1k4-stack/Full-Size-HE/README.md

 Full-Size-HE
 ------------------------------------------------------------------------
 Layout
-first row -13 keys - esc +function row or hotkeys
+first row -13 keys - esc no function row or hotkeys
 2 encoders for volume top right and tap shift or window shift 60% mainframe arrow keys + numpad on right side